cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

   benefits regarding overall management practices and cultures, but it also has drawbacks.
-These drawbacks form the difficulty in establishing effective, generalized workflows that include key participants and minimize as many dependencies on any one person.
+These drawbacks form the difficulty in establishing effective, generalized workflows that include key participants and minimize dependencies on any one person.
 * **Tracking**: if there's no tracking of usage, there's no method to systematically identify patterns in problems.
 And if that's not possible, then there's no method to solve those problems proactively.
 It becomes all